 If the ATM isn’t a Citibank ATM you may have to pay ATM owner fees, which are separate from the bank’s own ATM fee which they charge to their own customer.
 It should be noted that not every country and not every ATM will come with these fees.
 In answer to your second question, this will depend on the bank your account is with, and the type of account you use to transfer funds.
 Most Australian everyday accounts will allow you to transfer to another Australian bank account free of charge, but again this will depend on the account you have.
 It’s recommended that you notify Citibank of the locations you’ll be travelling to and the dates you’ll be travelling.
 As you mention, this will reduce the chance of Citibank placing a preemptive block on your account if they see charges being put on the card in a faraway location (a telltale sign that your card details have been stolen).
 There’s a daily limit of $1000 which you can withdraw from this account, as well as a daily transfer limit of $10,000.

-This account uses the current Visa exchange rate when you exchange funds.
+This account uses the current Debit Mastercard exchange rate when you exchange funds.

 Yes you can open a joint account online.
 There are no international transaction fees for this account but your funds will be subject to Citibank’s Exchange Rates.